 1. Heat the pan and add palm sugar, fish sauce, tamarind juice, oyster sauce and a little bit of water.
 Now used medium or low heat to let the sauce boil and thicken.
 Keep stirring.
 Make sure you don’t burn the sauce.
 Golden pad Thai is good pad Thai.
 Be careful, it will be bitter if you put max heat and burn it.

 2. Taste the sauce and make it the way you like.
-Some people really love it to be more sweet and some just love it a little more salty but the trick of Pad Thai sauce is the proper balance of 3 tastes: sweetness, sourness and saltiness.
+Some people really love it to be sweeter and some just love it a little more salty but the trick of Pad Thai sauce is the proper balance of 3 tastes: sweetness, sourness, and saltiness.
 So change it the way you like.
 If you like it sweet, keep the taste the way it is will be right taste for you.
-However, my trick is to add some Maggi brand soy sauce to make it more salty as my husband loves it that way.
+However, my trick is to add some Maggi brand soy sauce to make it saltier as my husband loves it that way.

 3. When the sauce gets thick enough, remove from the stove.

 Next, we will cook the pad Thai noodles.

 1. In a different pan, heat the pan and add vegetable oil.
 When the pan is hot, add garlic and shallot Fry until it has a nice aromatic smell.